kurtosis-tech/kurtosis/docs/docs/quickstart.md

 You'll use these "Review" sections to explain what happened in the section.
 :::

 In this section, you created a `main.star` file that simply told Kurtosis to print `Hello, world`.
-The `.star` extension corresponds to [Starlark][starlark-explanation], a Python dialect also used by Google and Meta for configuring build systems.
+The `.star` extension corresponds to [Starlark][starlark-reference], a Python dialect also used by Google and Meta for configuring build systems.

 When you ran `main.star`, you got `Created enclave: quickstart`.
 An [enclave][enclaves-reference] is a Kurtosis primitive that can be thought of as an *ephemeral test environment*, on top of Docker or Kubernetes, for a distributed application.
 The distributed applications that you define with Starlark will run inside enclaves.
 If you'd like, you can tear down your enclave and any of their artifacts by running: `kurtosis clean -a` (more on the `kurtosis clean` command [here][kurtosis-clean-reference]).